Chelsea486MHz/Chelsea486MHz/README.md

 ### Things you should check out

 - [The SENPAI MD website](https://senpaimd.org) where you can learn more about my molecular dynamics simulator
-- [My Twitch channel](https://www.twitch.tv/chelsea486mhz) where I stream hacking stuff and infosec in general
-- [My website](https://www.chelsea486mhz.fr) which is offline 50% of the time because the ongoing heatwaves make me shut down my servers.

-### If you'd like to reach me:
-- <mail@chelsea486mhz.fr>

 [![Chelsea's GitHub stats](https://github-readme-stats.vercel.app/api?username=Chelsea486MHz&show_icons=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)